 What Is a Business Entity?

+A business entity in accounting is the designation for a company or corporation with its separate existence.
 A business entity account shows all types of transactions affecting this independent legal identity, whether profits and losses from operations, dividends received, capital investments made by owners, etc.

 Types of Business Entities

 There are several types of business entities.
 The common ones are:

 It is a business that has only one owner, and they have unlimited liability.
 In a sole proprietorship, the owner of the company takes all the risks and enjoys full benefits from the operation.
 This type of entity is very simple to set up and easy to liquidate.
 However, this structure lacks business continuity in case the owner dies or decides to retire from business.
 This means that there is no separation between the assets of a sole proprietor and their personal assets.

 It is an association of two or more persons who run a business together.
 This type of entity has similar features to a sole proprietorship in terms of low cost, ease of creation, and simple operation.
 General Partnership does not have legal existence apart from the partners who are personally liable for any debts incurred by the partnership business.
 Partnerships are easy to create and dissolve, but it lacks business continuity.
 Upon the death of a partner, its assets become part of his estate or pass to heirs as per law.

 This is a business with two types of partners, general and limited.
 The general partner manages the company’s affairs, while the limited partner is only liable for his investment in the partnership business.
 Limited Partnership has similar merits to General Partnership.
 It offers more protection from debts incurred by the company because they are divided between general and limited liability partners according to their contribution.